 a lower EMI, he will end up paying a higher amount of total interest.

 4. Foreclosure charges

 All banks charge a foreclosure fee if the loan is repaid, either partly or wholly, before the end of the tenure.
 These fees generally range between 3-6% of the principal outstanding.
 Rajat should keep

 Most lenders have tie-ups with car manufacturers or dealers to offer special deals to their customers.
 These could be in terms of discounts, waiver of processing fees and so on.
 Rajat should look out for

-Know more details about Axis Bank new car loans and you can use Axis Bank's EMI calculator online.
+Know more details about Axis Bank new car loan eligibility criteria and you can use Axis Bank's EMI calculator online.

 Disclaimer: The Source, a content creation and curation firm, has authored this article.
 Axis Bank does not influence the views of the author in any way.
 Axis Bank and The Source shall not be responsible for any direct/indirect loss or liability incurred by the reader for taking any financial decisions based on the contents and information.
 Please consult your financial advisor before making any financial decision.